telerik/xaml-docs/controls/raddatapager/how-to/change-page-size-dynamically.md

 ---
-title: Change PageSize dynamically
+title: Change PageSize Dynamically
-page_title: Change PageSize dynamically
+page_title: Change PageSize Dynamically
-description: Change PageSize dynamically
+description: This article demonstrates how to dynamically change the PageSize of the RadDataPager control.
 slug: raddatapager-change-page-size-dynamically
 tags: change,pagesize,dynamically
 published: True
 position: 3
 ---

-# Change PageSize dynamically
+# Change PageSize Dynamically

 Generally, the page size of a __RadDataPager__ can be set via the corresponding __PageSize__ property.
 However, in some cases you may require it to be changed dynamically during runtime.